Historical picture

 Or one can conceive of flowmeters by function: patient breathing gas, scavenger, common gas outlet, or auxiliary oxygen flow.
 Of course, we also measure flow (and volume, and composition) of inhaled and exhaled gases in the breathing circuit.

 In a traditional flowmeter, flow is mechanically controlled (needle valve) and displayed (glass tube with bobbin).
-A Thorpe tube is an older term for flowmeters.
-The components are- needle valve, indicator float, knobs, valve stops.
-Flow increases when the knob is turned counterclockwise (same as traditional vaporizers).
+A "Thorpe tube" is an older term for flowmeters.
+The components are- needle valve, indicator float, knobs, valve stops (in some).
+Flow increases when the knob is turned counterclockwise.
 At low flows, the annular-shaped orifice around the float is (relatively) tubular so (according to Poiseuille's Law) flow is governed by viscosity.
 At high flows (indicated on the wider top part of the float tube), the annular opening is more like an orifice, and density governs flows.

 Mindray A5 flowmeters (with common gas outlet flowmeter between the pressure gauges and below and to right of the oxygen flow knob).
-Click on the thumbnail, or on the underlined text, to see the larger version. |
+Click on the link to see the larger version.

 A hybrid flowmeter has characteristics that are transitional between glass flowmeters and fully electronic gas mixers.
 Flow is mechanically controlled (needle valve) and electronically displayed (bar graph on computer screen).
 Thus, hybrid flowmeters have no glass tubes or float bobbins.
 The flow rate is indicated with a bar graph on a monitor screen.
 There is a needle valve (so flow can be generated even without electric power) in the Apollo and Mindray A5.
 Flows are captured and displayed electronically.
 Thus, transitional (and electronic) flowmeters allow automated anesthesia record-keepers to chart fresh gas flows.
 To allow measurement of total fresh gas flow in the event of monitor screen failure or electrical power failure, these designs usually incorporate a common gas outlet flowmeter, which measures the total flow of all gases (oxygen plus carrier gas-either air or nitrous oxide).The common gas outlet flowmeter is visible in the first picture above, to the right of the Apollo needle valves.